TheRishMan/Python-YP-Businesses/README.md

 # Python-YP-Businesses
 This is a data aggregator that can extract the data from a Yellow Pages city page (Ex. https://www.yellowpages.com/cleveland-tn) into an SQL database.

+It works for any city, but you have to create the table and modify the program accordingly beforehand.